4 young adults killed in Florida car crash

-Four people from Jacksonville were killed in a crash in Gilchrist County Saturday, according to the Florida Highway Patrol.
+JACKSONVILLE, Fla. - Candles were lit Sunday night in memory of four young people from Jacksonville.

+They were united by friendship, but taken away from their friends and family after a crash in Florida.

-The victims, ranging in age from 18 to 21, were inside a 2006 Chevy Impala on U.S. 129 when it collided with a 2014 Ford Explorer at the intersection of CR 340 at 5:45 p.m., according to the FHP report.
+The four victims, ranging in age from 18 to 21, died after their 2006 Chevy Impala collided head-on with a Ford Explorer around 5:45 p.m. in Gilchrist County on Saturday, according to a report

-Isabella Garcia, 19, Cameron Bell, 18, Hayden Raulerson, 21, and Alysia Littlejohn, 20, were pronounced dead at the scene, according to FHP.
+Isabella Garcia, 19, Cameron Bell, 18, Hayden Raulerson, 21, and Alysia Littlejohn, 20, were pronounced dead at the scene, according to police.

 TRENDING STORIES: